INATECH-CIG/GridCreator/README.md

 ## Necessary input data
 for step 1:
 - download input.zip containing weather data, zensus data and ding0 grids from bwsyncandshare cloud

+## References
+Frameworks used in this work:
+- pyPSA
+- pyCity
+- ding0
+Data used in this work:
+- Zensus 2022 Data: © Statistisches Bundesamt (Destatis), 2025
 -

 ## Release Status